-Examples of RBC support for Aboriginal employment, training and education in 2008
+Examples of RBC support for Aboriginal employment, training and education

-- > Continuing to provide the RBC Aboriginal Student Awards program for post-secondary education - in 2008, we awarded eight scholarships of \$4,000 per year for four years in college or university; a total of \$866,000 has been awarded to date - > Continuing to provide the RBC Aboriginal Stay-in-School Program - in 2008, 44 Aboriginal students in grades 9-12 were given work and learn summer job opportunities as RBC customer service representatives - > Expanding the program Pursue Your Potential to Aboriginal candidates in 2008 - 12 Aboriginal candidates joined the program and three were hired as new RBC employees - > Joining the Financial Industry Partnering for Aboriginal Relationships (FIPAR), whose members individually offer and/or sponsor scholarships to support Aboriginal youth in obtaining a post-secondary education, internships and employment
+- Continuing to provide the RBC Aboriginal Student Awards program for post-secondary education - in 2009, we awarded 10 scholarships of \$4,000 per year for four years in college or university; a total of \$1,000,000 has been awarded to date - Continuing to provide the RBC Aboriginal Stay-in-School program - in 2009, 42 Aboriginal students in grades 9-12 were given work and learn summer job opportunities as RBC customer service representatives - Expanding the program Pursue Your Potential to Aboriginal candidates in 2009 - 41 Aboriginal candidates joined the program and 22 were hired as new RBC employees - Joining the Financial Industry Partnering for Aboriginal Relationships (FIPAR), whose members individually offer and/or sponsor scholarships to support Aboriginal youth in obtaining a post-secondary education, internships and employment

-- > Creating the Aboriginal Workforce Strategy to help increase our number of Aboriginal employees - > Establishing a national leadership committee to help expand the mandate of our internal resource group the Royal Eagles to raise its profile internally and externally - > Participating in career fairs, festivals and other post-secondary student-oriented events and activities across the country, including the Canadian Aboriginal Festival where 16 recruitment volunteers were present to discuss employment opportunities - > Presenting the Canadian Bankers Association seminar Something About Money to high school students - > Sponsoring Junior Achievement presentations of The Economics of Staying in School board game for Aboriginal students in grades 9-12
+- Creating the Aboriginal Workforce Strategy to help increase our number of Aboriginal employees - Establishing a national leadership committee to help expand the mandate of our internal resource group, the Royal Eagles, to raise its profile internally and externally - Participating in career fairs, festivals and other post-secondary student-oriented events and activities across the country, including the Canadian Aboriginal Festival where 16 recruitment volunteers were present to discuss employment opportunities - Providing the new Aboriginal Cultural Awareness e-Learning Program for all RBC employees the program will provide employees with an opportunity to learn about the values, customs and beliefs of First Nations, Metis and Inuit peoples - Job-shadowing by 10 students from Amiskwaciy Academy in various jobs at the West Business Centre in Edmonton

-Examples of sponsorships and donations provided by RBC in 2008 to organizations that support Aboriginal employment, training and education
+Examples of sponsorships and donations provided by RBC to organizations that support Aboriginal employment, training and education

-- > \$100,0001 University of Victoria, Aboriginal Student Mini-University Summer Camp, Adult Summer Orientation Program for Aboriginals, First Nation Educational Centre, BC - > \$85,000 Lethbridge Community College, Aboriginal Transitions Program, AB - > \$66,000 Southern Alberta Institute of Technology (SAIT) Circle of Transition & Success/Chinook Lodge, AB - > \$50,000 Northern Alberta Institute of Technology (NAIT) in Motion/Mobile Education Units to Aboriginal communities, AB
+- \$100,0001 University of Victoria, Aboriginal Student Mini-University Summer Camp, Adult Summer Orientation Program for Aboriginals, First Nation Educational Centre, BC - \$100,0002 University of Winnipeg, Community Learning Partnership, MB - \$90,000 Red Deer College Foundation, Student Centre, AB - \$85,0003 Lethbridge College Foundation, Aboriginal Transitions Program, AB - \$50,000 Northern Alberta Institute of Technology (NAIT) in Motion/Mobile Education Units to Aboriginal communities, AB

-- > \$50,000 Thompson Rivers University Foundation, First Nations language teaching certificate, BC - > \$32,000 Native Child & Family Services of Toronto, After School Program, ON - > \$32,000 St. John's Native Friendship Centre, After School Program, NL - > \$25,000 First Nations Education Trust - > \$25,0004 Keyano College Foundation, Aboriginal Entrepreneurship Certificate Program, AB - > \$25,000 Brandon University Foundation, MB
+- \$50,000 Keyano College Foundation, Aboriginal Entrepreneurship Certificate Program, AB - \$25,000 Vancouver Island University, Aboriginal Construction Program, BC - \$25,000 Native Child & Family Services of Toronto, After School Program, ON - \$23,000 St. John's Native Friendship Centre, After School Program, NL - \$10,000 Thompson Rivers University Foundation, First Nations Language Teaching Certificate, BC - \$1,000 Scholarship for a graduating student from Amiskwaciy Academy High School, AB - \$1,000 Scholarship to University of Calgary, AB

-\$600,000 total/multi-year pledge, \$250,000 total/multi-year pledge, \$3330,000 total/multi-year pledge, \$100,000 total/multi-year pledge
+^{ \$600,000} total/multi-year pledge, \$400,000 total/multi-year pledge, \$250,000 total/multi-year pledge

-"We are striving to improve our procurement processes and policies to make them more accessible for Aboriginal-owned businesses which want to become RBC suppliers.
+"We are striving to improve our procurement processes and policies to make them more accessible for Aboriginal-owned businesses that want to become RBC suppliers.
 We want to be known as a great client for Aboriginal businesses across Canada."